| Home

 Maritime Traffic Flow using Artificial Intelligence This study presents an

-heterogeneous maritime traffic flow, capturing the complex interactions
+maritime traffic flow, capturing the complex interactions between vessels of

-between vessels of varying sizes, types, and manoeuvring
+varying sizes, types, and manoeuvring behaviours.
+Utilising computer vision

-computer vision techniques applied to visual surveillance data and
+techniques applied to visual surveillance data and incorporating fundamental

-incorporating fundamental diagram-based analysis, the model detects traffic
+diagram-based analysis, the model detects traffic patterns, estimates vessel

-patterns, estimates vessel movements, and adapts to dynamic maritime
+movements, and adapts to dynamic maritime conditions.
+This integrated

 Imran